dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * Creating a new circuit for all of the prerendered components that are part of the same page.
 * Generating the initial HTML.
-* Treating the circuit as `disconnected` until the user's browser establishes a SignalR connection back to the same server.
+* Treating the circuit as `disconnected` until the user's browser establishes a  back to the same server.
 When the connection is established, interactivity on the circuit is resumed and the components' HTML markup is updated.

 For prerendered client-side components, prerendering works by: